arnaveenkumar/flask_fast/README.md

 ## Updates & Improvements 🛠️

 * Enhanced dark theme for a better visual experience.
-* Simplified task creation: replaced the “Add” button with a sleek ‘+’ icon.
-* Streamlined task completion: mark tasks as done with a checkbox (strikethrough applied).
 * Cleaner task removal: deleted the “Delete” button—just click the trash icon next to a task.
 * Added timestamps to track when each task was created.
 * Coming soon: